ExplainableML/fomo_in_flux/README.md

-# A Practitioner's Guide into Continual Multimodal Pretraining
+# A Practitioner's Guide to Continual Multimodal Pretraining

 This is a placeholder for the code associated with our paper <link>.
 Code will be uploaded soon!